More maths for students of AS/A level Mathematics

 - The e16plus Newsletter is aimed at 16 – 19 year olds and aims to keep readers up to date with mathematical news, people, and activities.

-- The legacy Further Mathematics Support Programme (FMSP) produced a series of 20 Podcasts that take a topic from the A level Mathematics or Further Mathematics and explore at its applications.
-These podcasts are available within the FMSP Legacy Resources Archive.
+- The Further Mathematics Support Programme (FMSP) produced a series of 20 Podcasts that take a topic from the A level Mathematics or Further Mathematics and explore at its applications.
+These podcasts are available within the FMSP Resources Archive.